We have received many questions from followers of our blog that either have to do directly with spiritual warfare or indirectly.

 It is at this final stage that the individual then becomes a perfect vehicle for the fallen to use, and the demonic, including the fallen, are able to completely and totally control them, having gained their complete acceptance and permission to do so.
 They are then used in a greater way to spread demonic teachings and to bring deception to the general masses of charismatics, encouraging them to open their hearts and minds to be invaded by the demonic, bringing them into alignment and agreement with the spirit of the antichrist, ultimately paving the way for the final Antichrist to appear.

 The more people who Satan has influence over, the more people are hooked up to the spirit of the antichrist, and the more people there are who are in agreement with his plans.
-This is one of the major themes of our book, and we wrote it to point to specific avenues that are opening people up —charismatics in particular — to being used by the demonic in such a fashion!
+This is one of the major themes of our book, and we wrote it to point to specific avenues that are opening people up — in our book, we focused particularly on charismatic-minded people — to being used by the demonic in such a fashion!
 This warring spirit is one such avenue through which the demonic are using people for Satan’s purposes.

 It’s actually a problem we realized we have had ourselves, so there is no ridicule or shame coming from our direction!
 Once God opened our eyes to our grave error, however, we knew we had to share with others what we had realized, not only to warn those who are still caught up in it to get away from it, but also to warn others to stay away from it!